-- 2.11.01 Each team's pilot, co-pilot (spotter), and robot participating in the next heat must be in the "On Deck Area" when the buzzer sounds to end the previous heat.
+2.10.01 Each team's pilot, co-pilot (spotter), and robot participating in the next heat must be in the designated "On Deck Area" when the buzzer sounds to end the previous heat.
 If not, a penalty is assessed to the offending robot.
-It is the team's responsibility to make sure the team is on time, even if the schedule is delayed. - 2.11.02 If a robot, pilot, or co-pilot of a team is not ready to start, the heat will start without the team in question. - 2.11.03 The pilot and co-pilot must remain seated during the entire game in their designated seats provided by CRC Robotics, which are placed within the designated areas surrounding the playing field.
+It is the team's responsibility to make sure the team is on time, even if the schedule is delayed.

+2.10.02 If a team's robot, pilot, or co-pilot is not ready to start, the heat will start without that team.

+2.10.03 The pilot and co-pilot must remain seated during the entire game in their designated seats provided by CRC Robotics, which are placed within the designated areas surrounding the playing field.
+If a pilot or copilot wishes to move their chair, it is allowed do so before the heat begins.